Particular/docs.particular.net/transports/msmq/distributor/error-handling.md

 It is assumed that *NumberOfRetries* and *TimeIncrease* are the same on the distributor and the workers.

-NOTE: If settings are managed in XML configuration a comment stating that changes should be updated on the distributor and worker configuration files.
+NOTE: If settings are managed in XML configuration all changes in the distributor configuration need to be replicated to all nodes.